Home » Drug Defense Attorney in Columbus, OH » Columbus Cocaine Possession Lawyer

 - You intended to possess it

 The idea at the heart of making a case for possession is that of “dominion and control.”
 If you exercise dominion and control over the cocaine, you may be deemed to possess it.
-So if you can readily grab the cocaine out of your glove box, or command the other person to return it to you, and then would have it in your physical possession, the cocaine would be under your dominion and control.
+If you can readily grab the cocaine out of your glove box, or command the other person to return it to you, and then would have it in your physical possession, the cocaine would be under your dominion and control.

 Penalties for Possession of Cocaine